viola-kalinin/minirep/README.md

 * Passed IPs will be ignored

 # Outcomes
-- Interact with API services programatically
+- Interact with API services
 - Understand IP reputation services and how they can assist with making decisions to protect your network
 - Understand the limitations of these services (e.g. true & false positives, transience of IPs, etc.)